kalpit-sharma-dev/common-lib/src/common-lib/circuit/README.md

 # Circuit Breaker

-This is a Standard circuit breaker implementation used by all the Go projects in the Continuum.
+This is a Standard circuit breaker implementation used by all the Go projects in the google.

 ### Third-Party Libraties